-An Employment Control Framework for the higher education sector was issued to the sector on 11th March 2011.
-Discussions with the Department of Education and Skills in relation to a new Delegated Sanction Agreement to replace ECF for the period 2017 to 2019 will shortly be concluded.
+An Employment Control Framework (ECF) for the higher education sector was issued to the sector on 11th March 2011.
+Discussions with the Department of Education and Skills in relation to a new Delegated Sanction Agreement to replace the ECF are expected to conclude shortly.
 In the interim, institutions must continue to adhere to the principles of the ECF.
-The HEA will inform institutions of any new arrangements as soon as clarification is received from the DES.

-3.4 Eligible Research Expenses
+3.4.
+Eligible Research Expenses